stimpy77/FastKoala/README.md

 Web sites are not supported and will never be supported.

-Visual Studio 2015 and ASP.NET 5 are not yet supported and the latter might not ever be supported.
+ASP.NET 5 is not supported; it might not ever be supported.

 ### How it works ###